 If your skin gets too much sun, and this keeps happening too often you can have patches on your skin where you will have less healthy skin.
 When your skin is not healthy, it can’t continue protecting you.

-The more you know, the more you realize why you need sunscreens.
+The more you know, the more you realize why you need help beyond just sunscreens.
 With this realization in mind, I want to help you understand why you need to add wearing sun blocking clothing as an important part of protecting your skin.
 Make the sunscreen work better with some help from UPF clothing.